Does car insurance cover repairs for your vehicle?

 Most insurers offer a full glass rider to your policy, which repairs or replaces glass damage with a zero deductible.
 This rider tends to be fairly affordable.

-Should you make a claim for a cracked windshield?
+Should I file an insurance claim for a cracked windshield?

-There is no real downside to making a claim for a windshield replacement.
-You get a new windshield for free or a small deductible and in almost all cases, your premium will not be affected at renewal time.
+In many cases, there is no downside to claiming a windshield replacement.
+You get a new windshield for free or a small deductible and many insurers will not raise your premium at renewal time.

 Damage to your suspension can come from a variety of sources, but hitting a pothole is a common cause of damage.